The virus is usually mild, and in about

-A study in Brazil of confirmed cases of Zika virus noted that in 98 percent of cases, people went to the doctor because they saw the Zika rash.
+A study in Brazil of confirmed cases of Zika virus noted that in

 The Zika virus is transmitted mostly through the bite of an infected mosquito of the Aedes species.
 The virus enters your lymph nodes and bloodstream.
 Your immune system’s reaction to the virus can be expressed in a maculopapular rash.

 Your doctor will ask you about any recent travel you (or a partner) may have had to areas where Zika is endemic.
 They’ll want to know if you remember a mosquito bite.